IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/05installCP4BA.md

    Using project <your-ibm-cp4ba-project>...

    Here are the existing users on this cluster:
    <list of users>
    Enter an existing username in your cluster, valid option [1 to X], non-admin is suggested: <select a number>

    Follow the instructions on how to get your Entitlement Key: https://www.ibm.com/support/knowledgecenter/en/SSYHZ8_21.0.x/com.ibm.dba.install/op_topics/tsk_images_enterp_entitled.html

    Do you have a Cloud Pak for Business Automation Entitlement Registry key (Yes/No, default: No): y

-   Enter your Entitlement Registry key:
+   Enter your Entitlement Registry key: <paste your key here once - it will not be shown>
    Verifying the Entitlement Registry key...
    Login Succeeded!
    Entitlement Registry key is valid.

-   Create storage classes for deployment: Done

    The existing storage classes in the cluster:
    NAME                                  PROVISIONER         RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE